 Our results suggest that highly distinct evolutionary regimes shaped tropical and extratropical mammal assemblages in South America.
 However, there is no clear evidence supporting commonly-assumed macroevolutionary hypotheses regarding how tropics shaped diversification processes (Fig. 3 and SI Appendix, Fig. S25-S29).
 Two macroevolutionary scenarios are usually invoked to explain the differences in diversity between tropical and extratropical biomes (52).
 On one side, tropical lineages would have higher origination rates due to the higher diversity of habitats offered by the tropics (‘cradle’ hypothesis).
 On the other, tropical climate stability would make tropical lineages less prone to extinction (‘museum’ hypothesis) (52, but see 53).
 Here, tropical lineages appear to have a higher origination and a lower extinction rate than their extratropical counterparts in the middle Eocene.
-This would typically be in line with Rolland et al. (54), who estimated temporal trends of speciation and extinction rates across latitudes using the mammal tree of life and found that tropical mammals had a higher speciation and a lower extinction rate than their extratropical counterparts.
+This would typically be in line with Rolland et al. (54), who estimated temporal trends of speciation and extinction rates across latitudes using the mammal tree of life, and found that tropical mammals had a higher speciation and a lower extinction rate than their extratropical counterparts.
 More recently, an emphasis was put on higher-latitude tropical extinctions to explain the build-up of present-day tetrapod diversity (49, 55).
 In alternative scenarios, varying dispersal rates can explain differences between tropical and extratropical diversity (56), with a consensus stating that tropical-to-extratropical transitions are prevalent, the so-called ‘out-of-the-tropics’ hypothesis (49), although extratropical-to-tropical transitions have been suggested (55).

 Drivers behind the Eocene-Oligocene macroevolutionary dynamics of SAMs

 We explored the dynamics of SAM diversity and diversification to investigate the underlying drivers of the trends to address: what drove SAM diversity to decline in the 52-33.9 Ma interval?
 What caused their late Eocene increase in turnover?
-How do we explain such levels of taxonomic dissimilarity between the Eocene and Oligocene SAMs?
+How do we explain such levels of taxonomic dissimilarity between Eocene and Oligocene SAMs?

 The Multivariate Birth-Death (MBD) analyses indicate that the dissimilar Eocene and Oligocene faunas were ruled by different drivers (Fig. 4).
 Overall, diversity-dependent effects largely impacted SAM diversification history throughout our study period, but these processes shaped both faunas differently.
 We recovered strong negative correlations of Eocene (post-EECO, 52-33.9 Ma) origination rate (correlation parameter G𝝀 = -3.24, shrinkage weight [w𝜆] = 0.89) and Oligocene extinction rate (Gµ = -2.43, wµ = 0.83) with self-diversity (Fig. 4, SI Appendix, Tab.
 S3-6).
 This suggests that Eocene mammal origination decreased when their diversity increased, which can be interpreted as a carrying capacity effect, which can occur at macroevolutionary scales (57).
 The other diversity-dependent correlation is somewhat counter-intuitive as it indicates that the Oligocene mammal extinction rate decreased when their diversity increased.
 In the framework of the important taxonomic turnover highlighted by our analyses, we suggest this effect to arise from facilitating interactions between recently-originated taxa.